NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: Research Landscape and Open Problems

 {\em LEO and GNSS.} The above discussion assumes the use of LEO networks in isolation for positioning and navigation purposes.
-Another direction of research that NTNs provide in this regard is the improvement in navigation through orbital diversity.
-For example, as our preliminary simulations demonstrate, LEOs provide augmentation or enhancement to existing GNSS.
-This can be extremely useful for localization in dense urban canyons where GNSS failure may occur with high probability.
+Another research avenue opened by NTNs is enhancing navigation through orbital diversity.
+For instance, our initial simulations show that LEOs can augment or enhance existing GNSS systems.
+This enhancement is particularly valuable in scenarios like dense urban areas, where GNSS signals often fail.
 From the cellular system design perspective, for UE-assisted positioning, the LMF needs to jointly process the GNSS and LEO measurements.
 Alternately, for UE-based positioning, the cellular modem needs to accumulate GNSS measurements and 5G NR radio measurements from LEO and process them jointly.

-In conclusion, NTN positioning is a practically relevant research topic with many fundamental open problems.
+In conclusion, NTN positioning is a practical and relevant research topic with many fundamental open problems.
 We hope that this article will put a spotlight on some of these as we start entering the beyond 5G and 6G era.